 - Mining History: Explore Boulder County’s gold, silver, and tungsten roots

-The schoolhouse comfortably fits up to 15 people, or about half of a class.
+The schoolhouse comfortably fits a class of about 30 students.
 If your group is larger, we will split your group so half “attend school” while the other half hikes a nearby trail for the hour, then switch the groups.
 This option makes for a two-hour program combining natural and cultural history.

 Field trips available any day of the week May-October.